ELITEv5/PrivX_Hurricane/README.md

 | denomination in constraint system | Squaring constraint + nullifierHash use |
 | recipient in constraint system | Squaring + PLONK public input commitment |

-The wire/constraint gap of 19 is consistent with a correctly constrained circuit.
-Under-constrained circuits exhibit a much larger unexplained gap.
+Ecne confirmed all 8,349 signals are uniquely determined — no signal can be freely set by a prover without violating a constraint.
+The wire/constraint gap of 19 is consistent with this result.

 ---